Interview with Ellen Adair, Kris Arnold, & Alexandra Dell on 'Roommating' (2018)

 No other job interview is like that.

-EA: Sometimes you do get more chances.
+Ellen: Sometimes you do get more chances.
 Occasionally, the casting director will really work with you on a scene, even beyond an adjustment and a second take, but it's rare.
 I'm super grateful when it happens.

-AD: One thing we noticed being on the other end of it is how it often has nothing to do with how good you are.
+Alex: One thing we noticed being on the other end of it is how it often has nothing to do with how good you are.
 Sometimes the casting directors are looking for the right person who just feels right.
 There was nothing anyone else could have done to be better or get the part.

-KA: Sometimes the casting directors don't even know who that person is until directly confronted with them.
+Kris: Sometimes the casting directors don't even know who that person is until directly confronted with them.
 Like, "Oh, this is the person!"

-EA: At a certain point, everyone is super talented, prepared, and smart.
-When I get the job, it's not because I'm awesome but because that time, I was the person.
+Ellen: At a certain point, everyone is super talented, prepared, and smart.
+When I get the job, it's not because I'm awesome but because at that time, I was the person.
 I try to find peace with that, but it's tough.
 I understand why it happens, but I think it's often a disservice to be told why they're passing on you.
 From talking to other actor friends, I feel like it's always the same speech but with a different quality filling in the blank.
 It's not super helpful because it sets actors up to feel like victims of the world.
 Like, I am not wanted because of my body type or my age.
 It creates a feeling that the cards are stacked against you.

 To wrap up, why don't you all tell me about something exciting that you're working on now.

-EA: I shot a very fun horror movie called "Trick" that will be out later this October.
+Ellen: I shot a very fun horror movie called "Trick" that will be out later this October.
 I'm also writing a TV series with Chris Carfizzi, my friend from "Billions."
 It's about a female baseball writer (I'm obsessed with baseball) who is learning to deal with her position in a male-dominated world.
 The field of baseball writing skews even more male than with other sports.
 It's also about her work marriage between her and her male best friend, who wants to be an ally to her.
 It's a comedy, so hijinks ensue.

-AD: I'm working on a few unscripted series.
+Alex: I'm working on a few unscripted series.
 One is with Amazon about a German soccer team, Borussia Dortmund, that is out now.
 We're also working on a series about a high school football team in Baltimore and are in discussions with distributors.
 Personally, I'm working on a script with someone from "Lace Up," a sneaker show I produced a while back.
 Then of course, season 2 of "Roommating."

-KA: I play a reporter in "When They See Us," which I really enjoyed working on.
+Kris: I play a reporter in "When They See Us," which I really enjoyed working on.
 I actually got to meet Ava DuVernay, who has such a presence and is absolutely fantastic.
 She walks into the room and it's just like, "Ahhhhh."
 At first, I was bummed because she was directing another longer scene and we were working with an AD (or a second-unit director, I'm not sure).
 Eventually, though, she finished what she was doing and was able to come give us notes.
 Through association, I got to work with Oprah!

 Imagine being anywhere near these two.
 I would hyperventilate.